-Summary Hospital-level Mortality Indicator (SHMI) - Deaths associated with hospitalisation, England, October 2017 - September 2018National statistics, Official statistics, Open data
+Summary Hospital-level Mortality Indicator (SHMI) - Deaths associated with hospitalisation, England, January 2018 - December 2018National statistics, Official statistics, Open data, Experimental statistics

 - Publication date: